arvindwaiker/algorithms/src/main/java/io/awklabs/datastructures/binarytree/Readme.md

 3. Perfect Binary Tree : All the nodes are full with 2 nodes, and all the leaves are at the same level.
 4. Balanced Binary Tress : A binary tree is balanced if the height of the left sub tree and right sub tree only differ by 1.
     1. https://leetcode.com/problems/balanced-binary-tree/
+5. Binary Search Tree, is a node-based binary tree data structure which has the following properties:
+   1. The left subtree of a node contains only nodes with keys lesser than the node’s key.
+   2. The right subtree of a node contains only nodes with keys greater than the node’s key.
+   3. The left and right subtree each must also be a binary search tree.
+   4. There must be no duplicate nodes.